nautes-labs/website/src/en/guide/user-guide/deployment-runtime.md

 ---
 footerLink: /guide/user-guide/deployment-runtime
-title: Maintain Deployment Runtime
+title: Maintain Deployment-Runtime
 ---
-# Maintain Deployment Runtime
+# Maintain Deployment-Runtime

 Before starting this section, please ensure that you have read the [Main Process](main-process.md) section to understand the main process and related terminology for deploying applications in Nautes.

 A deployment runtime defines the configuration declaration used to deploy projects, such as the storage location of deployment manifests and the target environment to deploy to, etc.

 Support both [Command Line](deploy-an-application.md#prepare-runtime-environment) and API for maintaining deployment runtimes.